What is the Mercury shadow period? Here's your expert guide to Mercury retroshade

 Overall, pre-Mercury retrograde, the planet slows down; post-Mercury retrograde, it speeds up.
 Both the pre- and post-shadow periods—which occur for all planets, not just Mercury—come with their own astrological mysticism.

-Leading up to the event, it's not uncommon to get a sneak peak of what's to come, which can definitely feel a bit daunting.
+Leading up to the event, it's not uncommon to get a sneak peak of what's to come, which can definitely feel a bit unnerving.
 Conversely, when Mercury is in its post-retrograde shadow, it's reviewing the same zodiacal steps it took during the retrograde—only this time, it's moving forward and picking up speed, according to astrologer Nina Kahn (opens in new tab).

 "You might find yourself dealing with some of the same issues that came up over the past few weeks and finally finding a sense of resolution," she says.

 Who doesn't love putting Mercury-related drama to rest?
+We are all for that resolution.

-How do I prepare for Mercury retroshade?
+How to prepare for Mercury retroshade

 "Pay attention to any breakdowns in communication and look for small nuances of disruptions to your peace and daily life to scratch at the surface of what Mercury may have in store for you as it moves backward," says astrologer Renée Watt (opens in new tab).

-Watt suggests taking a look at your birth chart to see how Mercury's shift, and other planetary shifts, will affect you personally.
+She also suggests taking a look at your birth chart to see how Mercury's shift, and other planetary shifts, will affect you personally.
 It doesn't have to all be a negative experience, but just in case, you might want to set aside a designated place for your house keys.
 (Better safe than sorry!)

 For an update on what's going on with all other celestial beings in the solar system, check out our guide to what planet is in retrograde right now.